OHDSI/StudyProtocols/Study 2 - Treatment Pathways 12mo/README.md

-Treatment Pathways Study Protocol 2
+Treatment Pathways Study Protocol 12 months
 ===============

 This is a study of treatment pathways in hypertension, diabetes, and depression during the first 12 mo after diagnosis.
-Detailed information and protocol is available on the [OHDSI Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:treatment_pathways_in_hypertension).
+Detailed information and protocol is available on the [OHDSI Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:treatment_pathways_in_chronic_disease_12_mos).

-You have two options to execute this analysis, using R or via SQL console.
+Execution via R

 **R Version**